 2 Thessalonians 2

 Paul teaches discernment.
 Not every supernatural claim is true.
 Not every teaching - however spiritual it sounds - is apostolic.
 Believers are called to test all things against Scripture, to hold firm to what they have been taught by word and letter, and to wait with patience.
-This is not a lesson in eschatology alone; it is a lesson in spiritual maturity.
+This is a lesson in spiritual maturity as much as in eschatology.
 In an age of false claims and urgent messages, you are meant to think clearly, read carefully, and trust the Lord who holds all times in His hands.

 Tap any highlighted phrase to jump to the commentary that unpacks it.